Gloryness/playrcc/README.md

 #

-# Note
+# Note [READ THIS]

 This repository was originally private due to the nature of it.
 However, I created this 2 years ago and by now it is out of date and presumeably does not work due to how I've seen how secret codes are distributed now (way better than before).

-Therefore I decided to make it public for anyone that wants to use it for educational-purposes.
+Therefore I decided to make it public for anyone that wishes to use it for educational-purposes only since it contains alot of interesting aspects such as QML animations, progress bars, and more.

 ---------------------------------------------------------------